AnimaApp/anima-dsa/packages/docs/guide/introduction/features.md

 ## Generate Figma components automatically
-Use Anima CLI/URL import to generate your entire code components library as a Figma library, in a single click.
+Use Anima CLI or URL import to generate your entire code components library as a Figma library, in a single click.
 Anima will translate all of your components (as they are represented in Storybook), as native Figma components.

 ### With variants matching code props